yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ### Results

+**Notes:**

-**Note:** If you're comparing these to other runs available online, make sure you're doing 🍏🍏-to-🍏🍏 comparison, taking into account the size of the data set, the resources, and their cost.
+* If you're comparing these to other runs available online, make sure you're doing 🍏🍏-to-🍏🍏 comparison, taking into account the size of the data set, the resources, and their cost.
+* These results are accurate to February 2019.
+In the competitive landscape of BigData platforms and technologies, I would expect these to get even better as time goes by.

 I used [.show queries](https://docs.microsoft.com/en-us/azure/kusto/management/queries){:target="_blank"} to capture, per query:
 * The number of executions.